science-of-learning-data-science/science-of-learning-data-science.github.io/README.md

 #### Theme 4: Open and reproducible science (Mar.
 4)
 * [Open Science Collaboration.
 (2015).
 Estimating the reproducibility of psychological science.
 Science, 349(6251).](https://drive.google.com/file/d/1HbWI9R13RfBny9r-9q7i6BpLQxdmfL1O/view?usp=sharing){:target="_blank" rel="noopener"}
 * [Hardwicke, T. E., Wallach, J. D., Kidwell, M. C., Bendixen, T., Crüwell, S., & Ioannidis, J. P. (2020).
 An empirical assessment of transparency and reproducibility-related research practices in the social sciences (2014–2017).
 Royal Society Open Science, 7(2), 190806.](https://drive.google.com/file/d/1GuTsF8O3fILF52vX0QQEy7lzeQrr2pyD/view?usp=sharing){:target="_blank" rel="noopener"}

+### Final Project
+* You will also have the opportunity to complete a group project in lieu of a final exam.
+You can expect to do much of this work during class.
+* As part of this project, you will get to analyze real classroom data from a data science course, engage with research articles, and report your findings in a group  presentation during finals week.
+Attendance and participation in the final project showcase is mandatory and will count toward the final project grade.

 ## Schedule